jaimejim/draft-coap-mud/draft-jimenez-t2trg-mud-coap.md

 MUDs are defined in {{RFC8520}} and are composed of:

 - A URL that can be used to locate a description;
-- The description itself, including how it is interpreted; and
+- the description itself, including how it is interpreted; and
-- a means for local network management systems to retrieve the description
+- a means for local network management systems to retrieve the description;
-- from a MUD File Server.
+- which is retrieved from a MUD File Server.

-Their purpose is to provide a means for end devices to signal the network what sort of access and network functionality they require to properly function.
 In a MUD scenario, the end device is a "Thing" that exposes a "MUD URL" to the network.
 Routers or Switches in the path that speak MUD can forward the URL to "MUD Managers" that query a "MUD file server" and retrieve the "MUD File" from it.
 After processing, the "MUD Manager" applies an access policy to the IoT Thing.

 ~~~
 .......................................                      +-------+